sonic-net/SONiC/doc/voq/dynamic_host_hld.md

 - Enhance show output to display tunnel encapsulation attibute data properly

-- A new "neighbor pending" DB is created (Keys are: vrf, ip address) It is holding tunnel encapsulation data coming from SONiC per host Useful when zebra_fpm provides new tunnel encap data for unknown-to-zebra host.
+- A new "neighbor pending" DB is created (Keys are: vrf, ip address) It is holding tunnel encapsulation data coming from SONiC per local neighbor Useful when zebra_fpm provides new tunnel encap data for unknown-to-zebra host.
 Basically, it allows for race condition.
   When a local neighbor is learned in neighbor DB, it is copied to zebra with the tunnel encap data from the pending DB.